 Newspaper publisher and civil rights activist Daisy Lee Gatson Bates was influential in the integration of the Little Rock Nine into Little Rock, Arkansas’s Central High School in 1957.
 She was born Daisy Lee Gatson on November 11, 1914, in Huttih, Arkansas.
 Her mother, Millie Riley, was killed by three white men when she was an infant.
-Out of fear, her father, John Gatson, fled town and left his daughter in the care of friends Orlee and Susie Smith.
+Out of fear, her father, John Gatson, fled town and left his daughter in the care of friends, Orlee and Susie Smith.
 Daisy Gatson attended the local segregated schools in her youth.

 In 1928, when she was fifteen, she met Lucius Christopher Bates, a traveling salesman based in Memphis, Tennessee.
 Together they moved to Little Rock, Arkansas in 1941 and were married on March 4, 1942.
-The couple established The Arkansas State Press, a weekly state-wide newspaper which advocated civil rights for black Arkansans.
+The couple established The Arkansas State Press, a weekly, state-wide newspaper which advocated civil rights for black Arkansans.
 Bates also joined the Little Rock National Association for the Advancement of Colored People (NAACP) branch and was elected president of the Arkansas Conference of Branches in 1952.
 She remained active and a member of the National NAACP Board for the next twenty years.

 She was named Woman of the Year by the National Council of Negro Women in 1957.
 Along with the Little Rock Nine, Bates received the Spingarn Medal, the NAACP’s highest award, in 1958.
 Bates later wrote about her struggles in a memoir entitled The Long Shadow of Little Rock, published in 1962.
 The introduction was written by former First Lady, Eleanor Roosevelt.

-During the year-long struggle in Little Rock, Bates also became the friend of Dr. Martin Luther King.
-He invited her to be the Women’s Day speaker at Dexter Avenue Baptist Church in Montgomery, Alabama in 1958.
+During the year-long struggle in Little Rock, Bates also became the friend of Dr. Martin Luther King Jr. He invited her to be the Women’s Day speaker at Dexter Avenue Baptist Church in Montgomery, Alabama in 1958.
 She was subsequently elected to the executive committee of the Southern Christian Leadership Conference (SCLC).
 Bates spoke at the 1963 March on Washington for Jobs and Freedom.

 Daisy Lee Gatson Bates died of a heart attack in Little Rock on November 4, 1999.
-She was the first African American to rest “In State” in the Arkansas State Capitol Building.
+She was the first African American to rest in state in the Arkansas State Capitol Building.
 The Congressional Gold Medal was posthumously awarded to her by President Bill Clinton, and a documentary entitled “Daisy Bates: First Lady of Little Rock” aired on PBS in February of 2012.